matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 **Experiment with an in-distribution prefix and synthetic suffix.** We have a hypothesis that canaries with a low perplexity prefixes and high perplexity suffixes might be memorized better.
 For this, we design an option to generate canaries with (1) a certain prefix length chosen from in-distribution canaries defined using `prefix_length` (see 2.2), (2) complemented with a synthetically generated suffix, (3) so that the entire canary perplexity remains with min and max ppl (computed using the prompt).

 We can then launch a similar experiment as above, but now for a fixed low perplexity suffix.
-For this purpose we have created `configs/*_prefix_canary.yaml` for both sst2, agnews and for no synthetic and synthetic attacks for a prefix length of 10 words..
+For this purpose we have created `configs/*_prefix_canary.yaml` for both sst2, agnews and for no synthetic and synthetic attacks for a prefix length of 10 words.

 We have not yet run this very extensively, so let's start with running this for sst-2 for the same range of perplexity range as considered before, but now for prefix length of 10 - only for the synthetic attack to begin with.
 To this end, we launch: